WordPress/gutenberg/packages/scripts/README.md

 ## Available Scripts

-### `wp-scripts test-unit`
+### `wp-scripts test-unit-js`

 _Alias_: `wp-scripts test-unit-jest`

 Launches the test runner.
 It uses [Jest](https://facebook.github.io/jest/) behind the scenes and you are able to utilize all of its [CLI options](https://facebook.github.io/jest/docs/en/cli.html).
-You can also run `./node_modules/.bin/wp-scripts test-unit --help` or `npm run test:help` (if you use `package.json` setup shared above) to view all of the available options.
+You can also run `./node_modules/.bin/wp-scripts test-unit-js --help` or `npm run test:help` (if you use `package.json` setup shared above) to view all of the available options.

 ## Inspiration